jerzydziewierz/mict/README.md

 # Advanced uses

 ## Show the shape of big variables, instead of their content

+> **Note**: On this topicl, only relatively basic functionality is provided here.
+You may want to check out https://github.com/xl0/lovely-tensors .

 Much of the actual research code will use numpy arrays or long lists.
 These are typically unwieldy to just display as-is.